 380 State Road (Route 23), Great Barrington

 Boasts 22 trails, two terrain parks, 11 lifts, and an eight-lane snow tubing center (tubing is for all ages).
 Adventurers ski programs for ages 4-13 and miniRIDERS snowboarding programs for ages 4-13.
 Reservations encouraged.
 Daycare available for ages 6 months to 8 years.

 1660 Blue Mountain Drive, Palmerton

-39 trails, 6 terrain parks, 21 snow tubing lanes, and night skiing.
+Has 39 trails, five terrain parks, snow tubing, and night skiing.
 Explorer program offers ski lessons for ages 4-12 and snowboarding instruction for ages 5-12.
-(Also offers a Pioneer Program for the same age group, which is recommended for an older crowd who already completed Explorers.)
-Children 5 and younger ski for free with a paying adult.
+(Also offers a Pioneer Program for ages 6-10, which is recommended for kids who have already completed Explorers.)
+Children 5 and younger receive a free lift ticket with a paying adult.
 Offers a youth racing program for skiers and snowboarders ages 5-18.
 The Childcare Cabin is available for children ages 6 weeks to 5 years.

-Boasts 30 trails, most for novices and beginners.
+Boasts 34 trails, most for novices and beginners.
 Night skiing offered.
 Learn to ski and snowboard classes for kids ages 4-12.
 Half-day CamelCare Adventurers ski or snowboard program for kids ages 3-5.
 Snow tubing with double tubes available for children as small as 33 inches, accompanied by an adult.
-Mountain coaster experience open on weekends.
 Kids ages 5 and younger receive free lift ticket with paid adult.
 Purchase an explorer card for $179 to receive three days of access to equipment rentals, bunny slopes, and the meadow lift, as well as three beginner lessons.

 Sister resort: Big Boulder, 1 S. Lake Drive, Lake Harmony

-Ski programs for ages 3-10; snowboard lessons for ages 6-10.
+Children's ski programs for ages 3-12; snowboard lessons for ages 6-12.
 Both offer terrain parks and tubing for those at least 42 inches tall.
 Only Big Boulder has night skiing.

 1000 Montage Mountain Road, Scranton

 Boasts 26 trails and one terrain parks.
 Ski lessons for kids as young as 3.
 Snow tubing for those 44 inches and taller.
-The Learn to Ski or Snowboard Program for children ages 6-18, includes two-hour lessons for kids ages 6-10 and 1.5-hour lessons for kids ages 11 and older.
+The Learn to Ski or Snowboard Program for children 6 and older and includes six lessons and a night pass.
 Located about 7 miles from the Wilkes-Barre/Scranton International Airport and 30 miles from Pocono Mountains Municipal Airport.

 401 Hollow Road, East Stroudsburg

 Has 23 trails, two terrain parks, night skiing, and snow tubing, with tandem tubes for one parent and a child shorter than 46 inches.
-Offers a SKIbaby program for ages 3 and younger; a Mommy & Me program for 3-year-olds and parents; ski lessons for kids as young as 4; and snowboard lessons for kids as young as 7.
+Offers a SKIbaby program for ages 3; a Mommy & Me program for 3-year-olds and one guardian; ski lessons for kids as young as 4; and snowboard lessons for kids as young as 7.

 192 Karl Hope Blvd., Lackawaxen

-Features 18 trails, with group ski and snowboard lessons for ages 7 and older and tubing for those at least 42 inches tall.
+Features 18 trails, with group ski and snowboard lessons for ages 6 and older and tubing for those at least 42 inches tall.
 Children 5 and younger receive a free lift ticket with paying adult.